Force-quit caveat (iOS)¶

 - Long-running jobs: don't promise completion in background. iOS has no equivalent of Android's

-setForegroundfor arbitrary work; the closest isBGContinuedProcessingTaskRequest(iOS 17+, requires foreground init), which is on the v2 roadmap.
+setForegroundfor arbitrary work; the closest isBGContinuedProcessingTaskRequest(iOS 26+, must be submitted while the app is foregrounded), which is on the v2 roadmap.

 What to not do¶